Table 6.36 — EEs for EAs whose label begins with A

 FLARES Flares.
 24

-FOG_DETECTOR A <LIGHT> used to automatically determine conditions of visibility on a <RUNWAY>; a fog detector light.
+FOG_DETECTOR A <LIGHT> used to automatically determine conditions of visibility on a <RUNWAY>; fog detector.
 25

 FORMER_NATO_STANDARD Former <<<NATO_STANDARD>>>.
 26